 Just like the merchants selling domain names, there are a ton of good, bad, and ugly hosting providers out there too.
 And just like domain name providers, hosting does NOT cost a lot of money.
 Don’t try to save a buck at the cost of poor hosting.
 It can bite you in the ass when you need it the most.

-These two hosts are the best for setting up a catch-all website, blog, and e-commerce store.
+These hosts (and a few others) are the best for setting up a catch-all website, blog, and e-commerce store.
 Especially WordPress.
 (More on this later.)
 If you’re doing something else that’s very specific, then you may want to look into hosts that specialize in your specific thing (hosting apps, online games, big user-generated data repositories, etc.).

-I’ve been a customer with Bluehost for 8 years, and have only experienced one single outage the entire time.
-That was due to 25,000 people trying to get to my site all at once, not their service.
+I was a customer with Bluehost for 8 years before switching to SiteGround.
+During that time, I only experienced one single outage due to 25,000 people trying to get to my site all at once, not their service.
 I contacted their support, they upgraded my hosting package, and I was back online in no time.
 I’ve also referred several clients to them, and they’ve never had any issues either.

 I have no firsthand experience with WP Engine, but I know other developers and people I wholeheartedly trust that choose WP Engine over Bluehost.
 Which tells me they must be amazing too.
 I don’t think you can go wrong with either choice.
 They both have: